 ‘(3) DIAPER- The term ‘diaper’ means an absorbent garment worn by infants and toddlers who are not toilet-trained or individuals who are incapable of controlling their bladder or bowel movements.
 ‘Diaper’ refers to a disposable diaper or, where the administering agency elects to make available, a washable cloth diaper and the requisite diaper laundering and delivery services necessary to provide sufficient clean diapers for the eligible population.
 ‘Diapering supplies’ means items, including diapers, diaper wipes, and diaper cream, necessary for safe diapering.’.

-I stand by and applaud the Congresswoman for her efforts to reach out in a meaningful way to needy families.
+I applaud Congress for their efforts to reach out in a meaningful way to young families struggling to meet the needs of their child.

 This unfortunate image is from Rush Limbaugh’s website.

-This bill puts more parents to work earning paychecks that can be spent on consumer goods and services, driving up GDP; generating spending that helps get our country out of the current debt crisis.
+The DIAPER Actl puts more parents to work earning paychecks that can be spent on consumer goods and services, driving up GDP; generating spending that helps get our country out of the current debt crisis.
 They only have to work a few hours at minimum wage to generate $20 in revenue to offset the government transfer payment to buy that package of diapers.
-They don’t pay taxes, but you can bet the businesses producing those goods and services pay a hefty tax bill.
-I know my company pays it’s fair share.
-Most importantly, this bill could enable parents to get their family off of government support.

 This issue is my passion.
-I have done an enormous amount of research about the issue of getting diapers in the hands of needy families.
 As recently as last month, I had meetings with senior leadership in federal, state and local government agencies to discuss how we could partner with those agencies to reach out to those families.
 With each agency we’ve spoken with, we’ve found that leadership understands the need for diapers, but is prevented from acting to help families by the way legislation is written.
 The DIAPER Act is the first legislation we’ve seen that actually takes a step towards helping these families in a meaningful way.

 Other ways you can help: